mudesir/mudesir/README.md

 Here are some ideas to get you started:
+- I'm currently working as lab operator at infinera
 - 🔭 I’m currently working on Community service.
 - 🌱 I’m currently learning data scince at lambda school.
 - 👯 I’m looking to collaborate on web applicarion.